Mission + Vision

 Research continues to document what parents and teachers know: Healthy students are better prepared to learn.
 Healthy children are better prepared to live happy, productive lives.
 The reality is that schools must grapple with children’s health issues in order to achieve their core goal of educating students.
 A central tenet of public education is providing students with the basic skills to lead productive lives and be engaged, responsible members of our society.

 At the heart of such skills are the ability and opportunity to be healthy.

-HSC empowers parents, teachers, school nurses and many other school stakeholders with the knowledge and skills to make changes for health and wellness at the school level and to have a voice at the district, state and national levels.
+HSC engages school stakeholders, including parents, teachers and principals, to provide them with the knowledge and skills to make changes for health and wellness at the school level and to have a voice at the district, state and national levels.

-Using our on-the-ground experience, HSC develops practical policy recommendations supporting healthy schools and brings these recommendations to the attention of policymakers.
+Using our on-the-ground experience, HSC develops practical policy recommendations supporting healthy schools and advocates for these recommendations by engaging national leaders and policymakers.

 Making sure that schools have the capacity to support wellness is critical to creating sustainable change, so HSC carries out behind-the-scenes work of building support for student health and wellness in the education sector and beyond.